 The accompanying unaudited interim consolidated financial statements have been prepared from the books and records of the Company in accordance with accounting principles Generally Accepted in the United States ("U.S. GAAP") for interim financial information and Rule 10-01 of Regulation S-X promulgated by the U.S. Securities and Exchange Commission ("SEC"), which permits reduced disclosures for interim periods.
-Although these interim consolidated financial statements do not include all of the information and footnotes required for complete annual consolidated financial statements, management believes all adjustments, consisting only of normal recurring adjustments, and disclosures necessary for a fair presentation of the accompanying condensed consolidated balance sheets, statements of operations, stockholders' equity, and cash flows have been made.
-Unaudited interim results of operations and cash flows are not necessarily indicative of the results that may be expected for the full year.
-Unaudited interim condensed consolidated financial statements and footnotes should be read in conjunction with the audited consolidated financial statements and footnotes included in Part II, Item 8 of the Annual Report, wherein a more complete discussion of significant accounting policies and certain other information can be found
+Although these interim consolidated financial statements do not include all of the information and footnotes required for complete annual consolidated financial statements, management believes all adjustments, consisting only of normal recurring adjustments, and disclosures required, and cash flows have been made.
+Unaudited interim results of operations, and cash flows have been made.
+Unaudited interim condensed consolidated financial statements and footnotes and cash flows are not necessarily indicative of the results that may be expected for the full year.
+Unaudited interim condensed consolidated financial statements and footnotes should be read in conjunction with the audited consolidated financial statements and footnotes included in Part II, Item 8 of the Annual Report, wherein a more complete discussion of significant accounting policies and certain other information can be found.